marbl/Mash/doc/sphinx/index.rst

 |

-Fast genome distance estimation with the MinHash algorithm
+Fast genome and metagenome distance estimation with MinHash

 |